rantsandruse/pytorch_lstm_01intro/README.md

    - I implemented very basic "train" and "test" functions.
    - I added an example of inference for non-training data.

-## Additional notes for beginner
+## Additional notes for beginners
 1. I recommend using conda to install pytorch and related libraries
 2. If you've never heard of RNN/LSTM, I'd also recommend taking a look at [Colah's blog](https://colah.github.io/posts/2015-08-Understanding-LSTMs/) first.
-3. For more intuitive understanding of negative log loss and softmax function, you can check out [this blogpost](https://ljvmiranda921.github.io/notebook/2017/08/13/softmax-and-the-negative-log-likelihood/).
+3. For more intuitive understanding of negative log likelihood loss and softmax function, you can check out [this blogpost](https://ljvmiranda921.github.io/notebook/2017/08/13/softmax-and-the-negative-log-likelihood/).

 ## What's next
 In the next tutorial, I will show the how's and why's of training an LSTM tagger in mini-batches.